skyguy126/ECM202A_2025Fall_Project_6/docs/index.md

 | | **Max Drift** | 7.49 m | 7.50 m |

 The three-car scenario contained our only error in edge camera data, where one car incorrectly had three edge events, with a second, later exit being recorded at camera 4 after its correct exit at camera 5.
 Both algorithms incorrectly selected this faulty exit.
 This resulted in the high maximum drift we see.
 However, like Demo 2, the Graph Optimization was able to recover the correct trajectory and maintain a low error despite the conditions.

+The close encounter between cars 1 and 3 when they pass through the same intersection and proceed in opposite ways proved to be challenging for both algorithms to solve.
+The Kalman filter incorrectly assigned

 ---
 # **5. Discussion**